Obama warns of U.S. action as jihadists push on Baghdad

 Maliki's army already lost control of much of the Euphrates valley west of the capital to ISIL last year, and with the evaporation of the army in the Tigris valley to the north, the government could be left with just Baghdad and areas south - home to the Shi'ite majority in Iraq's 32 million population.

-Iran, which funds and arms Shi'ite groups in Iraq, could be brought deeper into the conflict, as could Turkey to the north, also home to a big Kurdish minority.
+Iran, which funds and arms Shi'ite groups in Iraq, could be brought deeper into the conflict, as could Turkey to the north.
 In Mosul, 80 Turks were held hostage by ISIL after Ankara's consulate there was overrun.

 Maliki described the fall of Mosul as a "conspiracy" and said the security forces who had abandoned their posts would be punished.
 In a statement on its Twitter account, ISIL said it had taken Mosul as part of a plan "to conquer the entire state and cleanse it from the apostates" - meaning Shi'ites.